elvis-pan/elvis-pan.github.io/_posts/2021-02-26-coursereview.md

   - The labs were certainly interesting but they could be very time consuming, so plan your time wisely.
 I began working on Cache Lab the very last day and it took me exactly 24 hours (with no breaks).
 Proxy Lab is a nightmare for me since I began working on it after the final and only had less than one day.
 - 21-325 Probability
   - Harder than I expected, very fast-paced in the summer session.
-  - A proof-based course, with the goal to prove the central limit theorem, the law of large numbers, etc. The proofs were highly non-trivial and heavily based on mathematical analysis, so it's recommended to take 21-269 or 21-355 beforehand.
-I didn't take them before so I have to self-taught myself analysis.
+  - A proof-based course, with the goal to prove the central limit theorem, the law of large numbers, etc. The proofs were heavily based on mathematical analysis, so it's recommended to take 21-269 or 21-355 beforehand.
   - The take-home exam felt like a Putnam competition and was definitely not related to the homeworks.

 **Note:** Don't take summer courses since they are very boring and costly.
 Do research if you don't have or don't want an internship.